looeee/blackthread.io/content/privacy.md

 # Privacy Policy

-Black Thread Design operates the www.blackthreaddesign.com website.
+BlackThread.io operates the www.blackthread.io website.

 This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use any services found on this site.